officelifehq/docs/README.md

 ## Deployment

-To deploy, there a simple step: accept the PR, merge it to `main` and it will be auto-deployed within minutes to Netlify.
+To deploy: accept the PR, merge it to `main` and it will be auto-deployed within minutes to Netlify.

 ### Netlify